lwfinger/rtw88/README.md

 ---

 ### Installation Using DKMS 🔄
-It's highly recommended to install this driver via DKMS especially Secure Boot is enabled on your machine.
+Installing this driver via DKMS is highly recommended, especially if Secure Boot is enabled on your machine.
 Using DKMS (Dynamic Kernel Module Support) ensures that the `rtw88` kernel modules are automatically rebuilt and re-signed whenever the Linux kernel is updated.
 Without DKMS, these drivers would stop working after each kernel update, requiring manual re-compilation and re-signing.
 DKMS should be available through your distribution’s package manager.
 You can learn more about DKMS [here](https://github.com/dell/dkms).

 1. Install `dkms` and all its required dependencies using your preferred package manager.